-Dilution of the product, - before, after or even during storage, is often practised because of the low concentration used in many applications, in order to reduce the transportation cost and/or the size of the storage tanks.
+Dilution of the product, before, after or even during storage, is often practised because of the low concentration used in many applications, in order to reduce the transportation cost and/or the size of the storage tanks.

-In case of a dilution before or during storage, use only demineralised or deionised water (typically, the requirement on the conductivity is lower than 1 μ S/cm).
+In case of a dilution before or during storage, use only demineralised or deionised water (typically, the requirement on the conductivity is lower than 1 $\mu$ S/cm).
 It is not allowed to use steam condensate or boiler feed water.
 In case of a dilution after storage (or for direct use, without storage), the requirements on the quality of the water are not so high (respect the requirements of the process).
-It is recommended to perform stability tests to validate the quality of the water (those tests can be done by the supplier / producer).
+It is recommended to perform stability tests to validate the quality of the water (those tests can be done by the supplier/producer).

-The transfer line for demineralised water should be constructed with materials compatible with HP (this recommendation is mandatory for all sections of the line from where HP back flow can't be excluded).
-The design should ensure the impossibility to return HP into the water distribution network (don't rely on a check valve or on a simple isolation valve).
-The configuration of the pipe connections between HP and demineralised water lines should include an intermediate draining valve (block and bleed system).
+The transfer line for demineralised water should be constructed with materials compatible with hydrogen peroxide (this recommendation is mandatory for all sections of the line from where hydrogen peroxide back flow cannot be excluded).
+The design should ensure the impossibility to return hydrogen peroxide into the water distribution network (do not rely on a check valve or on a simple isolation valve).
+The configuration of the pipe connections between hydrogen peroxide and demineralised water lines should include an intermediate draining valve (block and bleed system).

-7. OPERATIONS
+7. Operations